msprev/panzer/README.rst

 panzer extends pandoc's existing use of filters by:

-1. Allowing filters to take more than one command line argument (first argument still reserved for the writer).
+1. Filters may take more than one command line argument (first argument still reserved for the writer).
+Presumably pandoc does not permit this because the syntax to provide arguments to filters from the command line would be awkward and non-obvious. panzer lets filters be specified cleanly in metadata, so this limitation does not apply.
-2. Injecting a special ``panzer_reserved`` metadata field into document that allows filters to see ``OPTIONS`` data.
-This is useful if, say, filters are to write auxiliary files that will be picked up by subsequent processing.
+2. Injecting a special ``panzer_reserved`` metadata field into document containing json message with lots of goodies for filters to mine.

 Known issues
 ============

 -  Calls to subprocesses (scripts, filters, etc.) are blocking
 -  Incompatible with Python 2 (pull requests welcome)
--  panzer is not the fastest; a Haskell version is in the works and it should be much faster.